 3.4 All repayments required under this Section III shall be made by wire transfer of immediately available funds in U.S. dollars to a bank account designated by Creditor.

+3.5 Borrower may at any time repay the unpaid principal amount of any Advances in whole or in part, together with all accrued interest on the principal amount repaid, without premium or penalty.

 IV.
 Advance Procedure/Authorization

 4.1 All Advances shall be credited in immediately available funds from the Loan Account with Creditor for the benefit of the Futures Accounts.